 St Peter's is in the diocese of Bristol, whose mission statement defines our sense of purpose: "To be a community of wholeness with Christ at the centre."

 This means we are outward-looking and inclusive, while retaining traditional Christian beliefs.
 At St Peter's the value of our inheritance is acknowledged and we intend to retain the best from the past, but also be responsive to the changing world in which we live.
-Our regular Sunday services contain elements of traditional liturgy in an accessible form and we also have monthly all-age services which are more informal and appealing to families with children.
+Our regular Sunday services contain elements of traditional liturgy in an accessible form along with contemporary approaches to prayer and worship.
 Visitors and enquirers are always welcomed by our friendly congregation and leadership.

 St Peter's is in the diocese of Bristol, whose mission statement defines our sense of purpose: "To be a community of wholeness with Christ at the centre."

 This means we are outward-looking and inclusive, while retaining traditional Christian beliefs.
 At St Peter's the value of our inheritance is acknowledged and we intend to retain the best from the past, but also be responsive to the changing world in which we live.
-Our regular Sunday services contain elements of traditional liturgy in an accessible form and we also have monthly all-age services which are more informal and appealing to families with children.
+Our regular Sunday services contain elements of traditional liturgy in an accessible form along with contemporary approaches to prayer and worship.
 Visitors and enquirers are always welcomed by our friendly congregation and leadership.